simlocker/spooky-ai/README.md

    cp .env.example .env
    # Open .env and paste your API Keys (Gemini, OpenAI, Prompt Security) and other information.

-(Please note the app won't work unless there's at least ONE API key present for the LLMs.)
+(Please note the app won't work unless there's at least ONE API key present for one of the LLMs.)

 3. **Run with Docker**
    ```bash